mrvbltzr/mark-wants-to-learn/README.md

 <img src="https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExeDNwbTRmamk4dHp1NXJvN2tkbWtrZDVneG0zMm15bXMwNHR1aTc2bSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/BXjqytvu9bKzCUHdzz/giphy.gif" width="120" />

 Just got a shiny new desktop or laptop?
-Awesome!
+Awwwwwwwesooooome!
 If you're planning to clone this repo to your local machine, here's a quick reminder of what to do:

 1. Clone the `mwtl-templater-scripts` repo inside of this folder.